bloomberg/chef-bach/bootstrap.md

 - bcpc-vm3

-The bcpc-vm images will not work appropriately until the bcpc-bootstrap node is configured and serving images via PXE.
-Once this bootstrap process is complete, they should automatically begin installation upon bootup.
+The bcpc-vm images will not work appropriately until the bcpc-bootstrap node is configured and serving images via PXE and has the firewall rules in place.
+Once the initial bootstrap process is complete, they should automatically begin installation upon bootup.

 Then, bring up the bcpc-bootstrap VM - which has a virtual CD attached to kick off the Ubuntu install: